 Conclusion

-A slug is the part of the URL that is unique for each and every page of a website.
+A slug is the part of the URL that is unique for every page of a website.

-When creating a new page or post, you should spend some time to optimize your slug by including the keywords you want to rank for and by excluding stop words.
-Keep your slugs short and descriptive, use dashes as the word separator and use only lowercase characters.
+When creating a new page or post, you should optimize your slug by including the keywords you want to rank for and excluding stop words.
+Keep your slugs short and descriptive, use dashes as the word separator, and use only lowercase characters.

-Important: If you decide to change the slug of an existing post, then this is the same as changing the URL and this means that you should add 301 Redirections (to redirect old URL to New URL), otherwise the change may have a negative impact on your SEO.
+Important: If you decide to change the slug of an existing post, this is the same as changing the URL, which means that you should add 301 Redirections (to redirect the old URL to the New URL).
+Otherwise, the change may have a negative impact on your SEO.